jordanschupbach/mixedcurve/README.md

 # mixedcurve

-An R package for fitting kernel regression, mixed-curve models and hierarchical mixed-curve models.
+An R package for fitting local polynomial kernel regression, mixed-curve models and hierarchical mixed-curve models.

 See the vignettes directory for detailed examples and usage instructions: